Gymshark is a brand that has been able to grow exponentially by following a simple strategic formula. Find out how they did it.…

 Threat of New Entry: Low

 There is not a large threat from start-ups due to costs associated with entering an oligopoly market.
-However, it is worth recognising that the rise of social media has lowered the barriers to entry, consequently allowing some start-ups to release their own sportswear, although these businesses are very small and not a direct threat to Gymshark.
+However, it is worth recognising that the rise of other social media platforms has lowered the barriers to entry, consequently allowing some start-ups to release their own sportswear, although these businesses are very small and not a direct threat to Gymshark.

 Threat of Substitutes: High